SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 The parameter verification method depends on the contract caller:

 - If the contract is called by a transaction (i.e. someone sends a compute tx) we use the already-signed transaction and verify it's data inside the enclave.
 More specifically:
-  - Verify that the signed data and the signature bytes are self consistent.
+  - Verify the signed data and the signature bytes are self consistent
-  - Verify that the parameters sent to the enclave matches with the signed data.
+  - Verify the parameters sent to the enclave matches with the signed data
 - If the contract is called by another contract (i.e. we don't have a signed tx to rely on) we create a callback signature (which can only be created inside the enclave), effectively signing the parameters sent to the next contract:
-  - Caller contract creates `callback_signature` based on parameters it sends, passes it on to the next contract.
+  - Caller contract creates `callback_signature` based on parameters it sends, passes it on to the next contract
   - Receiver contract creates `callback_signature` based on the parameter it got.
-  - Receiver contract verifies that the signature it created matches the signature it got from the caller.
+  - Receiver contract verifies the signature it created matches the signature it got from the caller
-  - For the specifics, visit the [encryption specs](../protocol/encryption-specs.md#Output).
+  - For the specifics, visit the [encryption specs](../protocol/encryption-specs.md#Output)

 # `init` and `handle`

 `init` is the constructor of a contract.
 This function is called only once in the lifetime of the contract.
 `handle` is a regular execute transaction within a contract.

-- They have a read and write access to the storage (state) of the contract.
+- They have a read and write access to the storage (state) of the contract
-- The fact that `init` or `handle` was invoked is public.
+- The fact that `init` or `handle` was invoked is public
-- They are metered by gas and incur fees according to the gas price of the sending node.
+- They are metered by gas and incur fees according to the gas price of the sending node
-- Access control: Can use `env.message.sender`.
+- Access control: Can use `env.message.sender`

 ## Inputs

-Inputs that are encrypted are known only to the transaction sender and to the contract.
+Encrypted inputs are known only to the transaction sender and to the contract.

 | Input                    | Type                     | Encrypted? | Trusted? | Notes |
 | ------------------------ | ------------------------ | ---------- | -------- | ----- |